MohamedMouloudj/PM-Platform-DigitUp-Company-Test/README.md

 # PM Platform - Project Management System

+This is the technical assessment for the Digitup company interview.

 A secure, role-based project management platform built with Laravel 12 and React 19, featuring task tracking, team collaboration, and comprehensive audit logging for enterprise use.

 ---